justcoded/coding-standards/docs/ansible/coding-conventions.md

 ## Task names

+### File names

+**🔴 TODO:** Add the file name conventions

+Draft idea: using snake case, like it's shown in examples of official ansible documentation (may be find in examples of using import_tasks/include_tasks)

 ### Always name tasks

-It is possible to leave off the ‘name’ for a given task, though it is recommended to provide a description about why something is being done instead.
+It is possible to leave off the `name` for a given task, though it is recommended to provide a description about why something is being done instead.
 This name is shown when the playbook is run.

 ### Format for task names

-**🔴 TODO:** Add the file name conventions

 Always use the following format in task names: